Engagement framing

 When to use

-Use this when a strategy, technology shift, market possibility, or policy question needs to be made concrete for executive debate.
+Use this when a strategy, technology shift, market possibility, or policy question needs an artifact that can carry its implications into a fuller world.

 What happens

-I develop artifacts from plausible near futures: product catalogs, policy documents, manuals, field reports, narrative environments, or related objects.
+I develop artifacts from plausible near futures: product catalogs, policy outcomes, user manuals, immersive narrative environments, functional prototypes, plausible news stories, or other tangible objects.

 What you get